Alex1Rosen/safety_glasses_finder/README.md

 # safety_glasses_finder
-Finds glasses to keep people safe in the pits.
+Finds people without glasses to keep people safe in the pits.